|CP901: CLINICAL PHARMACY PRACTICE (2 CH, First Semester)|

 This course is designed to provide students with various important aspects of basic concepts & principles of pharmacokinetics with special emphasis on clinical applications.
 Principles of clinical pharmacokinetics will be thoroughly covered with special emphasis on pharmacokinetic variability, therapeutic drug monitoring, individualization of drug therapy, kinetics of drug interaction and pharmacokinetic approach to new drug discovery.

-Course Coordinator: Dr. Juliana F Roos, Ms. Eman Shamselddin, Dr. Doaa Kamal
+Course Coordinator: Dr. Doaa Kamal, Ms. Eman Shamselddin,

 The aim of this course is to provide the students with the knowledge of the pathophysiology, clinical presentations, pharmacology of drug classes used for disease management (pharmacokinetics, pharmacodynamics, drug/drug interactions, dosage calculations, and adverse effects), treatment algorithm, and goals of therapy and patient education of: 1) Cardiovascular, 2) Endocrine and 3) Gastroenterology disorders.

-Course Coordinator: Dr. Juliana Ross, Ms. Eman Shamselddin
+Course Coordinator: Dr. Ammar Ali Saleh Jaber, Ms. Eman Shamselddin

 The aim of this course is to provide the students with the knowledge of the pathophysiology, clinical presentations, pharmacology of drug classes used for disease management (pharmacokinetics, pharmacodynamics, drug/drug interactions, dosage calculations, adverse effects), treatment algorithm, goals of therapy and patient education of: 1) Infections, 2) Oncology, 3) Hematological, 4) Renal, and 5) Respiratory disorders.